thecodeteam/flocker-drivers/README.md

 Licensing
 ---------
-**EMC CODE does not provide legal guidance on which open source license should be used in projects.
+**EMC will not provide legal guidance on which open source license should be used in projects.
 We do expect that all projects and contributions will have a valid open source license, or align to the appropriate license for the project/contribution**

 Copyright [2015] [EMC Corporation]